quantumcoder121/nginx-rtmp-1.17.10-windows-php-videojs-dashjs/README.txt

 Things you must still do yourself: Download and unzip PHP package for Windows, and download unzip the Video.js and Dash.js packages and place them in the correct folders under the html folder.
 Instructions and download links are in the README files in their respective folders.
+PHP only seems to work if you have MS Visual Studio Redistributable 2015-2019 installed.

 Every time you make a change in the nginx.conf file, you can use the test-config.bat file to see if nginx finds any errors in your config.
 If it finds no errors, you can now safely